"Dynamical" interactions and gauge invariance: The Poincar e group

 \subsection{The Lie algebra}

 While the Lorentz transformation $T(\Lambda)$ changes the wave function $\psi$ itself as well as the argument of this function (cf.\ Eq.~(\ref{eq01})), the proper Lorentz transformation $\tau(\Lambda)$ causes a change of the wave function only.
-On the ground of infinitesimal transformations, this change is performed by the substancial variation.
-Starting from an arbitrary infinitesimal coordinate transformation $\Lambda(\delta\omega):x^\mu\to x^\mu+\delta\omega^{\mu\nu}x_\nu$, the substancial variation is given by Ref.~\cite{Corson:1982wi}
+On the ground of infinitesimal transformations, this change is performed by a substantial variation.
+Starting from an arbitrary infinitesimal coordinate transformation $\Lambda(\delta\omega):x^\mu\to x^\mu+\delta\omega^{\mu\nu}x_\nu$, the substantial variation is given by Ref.~\cite{Corson:1982wi}